 Injuries from a Forklift Accident

-Because of their size and weight, forklift accidents can sometimes cause fatal injuries.
+Because of their size and weight, as well as the size and weight of the loads they carry, forklifts can cause fatal injuries.
 In non-fatal accidents, the victim may suffer a wide range of severe injuries, such as:

 - Head trauma